-Interior design terms – is there such a thing?
+Interior design terms – are they really a thing?

 Ever heard a professional interior designer use words such as layered, herringbone or patina and wondered what on earth they were talking about?
 You’re not alone, the interior design world has their own terminology and concepts that aren’t widely known outside of the industry.